Humanitarian response by national governments to the 2010 Haiti earthquake: North America

 U.S. President Barack Obama (center) in the White House with two former presidents Bill Clinton (right) and George W. Bush (left) discussing the 2010 Haiti earthquake.

 Brazilian President Luiz Inácio Lula da Silva and his Brazilian high-ranking officials convene an emergency meeting in Brasília, Brazil to discuss the 2010 Haiti earthquake.

 Canadian Prime Minister Stephen Harper (right) and U.S. Secretary of State Hillary Clinton (left) at the Haiti Ministerial Preparatory Conference addressing the humanitarian response to the 2010 Haiti earthquake relief efforts in Montreal, Canada.

 Canada: Haitian-born Canadian Governor General Michaëlle Jean issued a statement, with parts in Haitian Creole, thanking the Cabinet for its swift action and the Canadian media for its coverage, as well as urging strength and courage to Haitians.
 Canadian Prime Minister Stephen Harper stated, "While officials are currently assessing the damage and the possibility of Canadians injured, Canada stands ready to provide any necessary assistance to the people of Haiti during this time of need."
 Prior to the disaster, Haiti was Canada's second largest aid recipient.
 The Minister of Foreign Affairs then announced that Canada, home of a large Haitian community, would be donating an additional Can$5 million dollars in emergency aid, as well as matching donations from Canadians to build an emergency fund up to Can$100 million to help humanitarian efforts in Haiti.

 The Canadian government made Haitian immigrants in the family class a priority.
 On 19 January 2010, the Canadian government announced an additional Can$80 million for relief efforts in Haiti.
-This includes Can$60 million to the UN appeal, including Can$39 million to the World Food Program for food security needs and Can$15 million to UNICEF; Can$11.5 million to six Canadian NGOs; Can$8.5 million to the Red Cross; and smaller amounts to other organizations including the International Organization for Migration, the World Health Organization, the Pan-American Health Organization, The United Nations Population Fund, and the United Nations Department for Safety and Security; for a total donation of up to Can$135 million including the original Can$5 million and the promise to match donations made by Canadians to charities providing Haiti relief up to Can$50 million.
+This includes Can$60 million to the UN appeal, including Can$39 million to the World Food Programme for food security needs and Can$15 million to UNICEF; Can$11.5 million to six Canadian NGOs; Can$8.5 million to the Red Cross; and smaller amounts to other organizations including the International Organization for Migration, the World Health Organization, the Pan-American Health Organization, The United Nations Population Fund, and the United Nations Department for Safety and Security; for a total donation of up to Can$135 million including the original Can$5 million and the promise to match donations made by Canadians to charities providing Haiti relief up to Can$50 million.